olivecoder/clang_defer/README.md

 USAGE
 ====
-The idea is scheduled the resource releasing just after acquire it.
+The idea is to schedule the resource releasing just after acquire it.
 So we can open a file and defer the closing.
 Alloc memory and defer the deallocation.
-Acquire a mutex and defer the releasing...
+Acquire a mutex and defer the releasing, etc. So, this way, we can avoid resource leaking.

 There is an usage example in the code.